 How The Greyhound Cocktail Got Its Name

-No Canned Grapefruit Juice In This Greyhound Drink
+No Canned Grapefruit Juice In This Drink

-Canned grapefruit juice does not come into play in this refreshing, bubbly, citrus y grapefruit vodka cocktail.
-I made a virgin, as well as an alcohol based version of this drink, and they were both delicious.
+Canned grapefruit juice does not come into play in this refreshing, bubbly, citrusy grapefruit vodka cocktail.
+I made a virgin, as well as an alcohol-based version of this drink, and they were both delicious.
 So you can please teetotalers and kids with this drink, too.
 This beverage is so incredibly refreshing, that I wished it was summer.
 Well, really, I pretty much always wish it was summer.

 But until then, this drink is a ray of citrus sunshine on a winter day in Canada.
-Although, this summer, I hope that grapefruit are in season somewhere, because I’ll be making a big pitcher of these for patio refreshment.
+Although, this summer, I hope that grapefruit is in season somewhere, because I'll be making a big pitcher of these for patio refreshment.

 For this cocktail, I knew that I wanted to use freshly squeezed pink grapefruit, and I also wanted fresh lime juice and ginger.
 Fresh ginger was my first thought, but then I would need to make a simple syrup to counter the tartness of the citrus.
 I really didn't want to do that, and besides, I also wanted bubbles.
 So ginger ale.
 Ginger ale was perfect.
 Just enough sweetness, lovely ginger flavour, and bubbles for days.